 Some notes about the interview environment:

 - Natural light from a window will make you look your stunning best.
+Or just go outside into the natural light.
+Go on.
+Shoo.

 - If you’re outside you likely will want to have a wind muff over your microphone.